munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 <aside name="throwaway">

-One trick to ensuring your prototype code doesn't get turned into real code is to write it in another language than your game uses.
-That way you *have* to rewrite it before it can end up in your actual game.
+One trick to ensuring your prototype code isn't obliged to become real code is to write it in another language than your game uses.
+That way you have to rewrite it before it can end up in your actual game.

 </aside>